This updated policy was approved by the GS Board of Directors on January 12, 2022.

 To provide guidelines for appropriate conduct the GS has chosen this definition of scientific misconduct:

 Scientific misconduct includes violations of the scientific codes of conduct and professional ethics as provided in the formal definition of research misconduct from the US Federal Policy on Research Misconduct.
-These include: Fabricationis making up data or results and recording or reporting them.
+These include, but are not limited to, fabrication or falsification of data, inappropriate attribution of data or intellectual property, and plagiarism.
 Falsification is manipulating research materials, equipment, processes, changing or omitting data, or results such that the research undertaken is not accurately represented in the research record.
-Plagiarism is the appropriation of another person’s ideas, processes, results, or words without giving appropriate credit.
+Inappropriate attribution of data or intellectual property is the mis-assignment or omission of credit to persons for data, analysis, or ideas.
+Plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.

 Scientific integrity in the publication and reporting of research